mfukar/robotframework-vim/README.md

 USAGE
 ------------------------------------------
- * add a line like this at the beginning of your Robot Framework test.txt file(s):
+ * To enable syntax highlighting in vim, you may add this line at the beginning of a Robot Framework file(s):

     `# -*- coding: robot -*-`

+Alternatively, set the g:robot_syntax_for_txt global variable to treat .txt files as Robot files.